 This is one of the most important and complex management questions.
 Unsurprisingly, the answer is it depends on what you are talking about.

 Let’s start with the harmful algal blooms (see the section on blooms for more detail).
 You may have recently heard about the blooms that affect parts of Utah Lake most years.
 Increased public awareness of blooms is a good thing, but it’s important to remember that this does not mean blooms are a new or worsening problem.
 Over the past 35 years, the overall amount and duration of blooms have decreased, likely due to improved wastewater treatment and restoration of water flow to the lake.
 However, blooms in Provo Bay and on the east shore are persistent hot spots with blooms occurring in 30 of the last 34 years.
 Because the trails and marinas along the east shore are where most people interact with the lake, there is a widespread belief that things are getting worse.
 This is reinforced by the fact that when a bloom appears, it gets a lot of media attention, but when a bloom disappears (usually just a week or two later), most people never hear about it.
-Continued reduction in wastewater, urban, and agricultural nutrient sources combined with increased water flow will very likely result in decreased blooms.
+We can accelerate the decline of algal blooms by reducing wastewater, urban, and agricultural nutrient sources and increasing water flow to the lake.

 Satellite analysis of chlorophyll (an indicator of algal blooms) over the past 35 years.
 Blue colors indicate a decrease in blooms, gray colors show no trends, and green colors indicate an increase in blooms (Tate 2020).